-Viewing Multiple Card Configurations Using the NVIDIA Settings Icon
+Viewing Multiple Card Configurations Using the NVIDIA Settings Menu Icon

-You can view the multi-GPU configurations through the NVIDIA Settings icon on the Windows taskbar.
-If you don't have the NVIDIA Settings icon enabled, see "Displaying the Icon for the NVIDIA Settings Utility" on page 131.
+You can view the multi-GPU configurations through the NVIDIA Settings menu icon on the Windows taskbar.
+If you don't have the NVIDIA Settings menu icon enabled, see "Adding the NVIDIA Settings Menu Icon to the Windows Taskbar Notification Area" on page 136.

-- 1 Right click the NVIDIA Settings icon on your Windows task bar.
-A menu of configuration options appears, as shown in Figure A.11. - Notice that both GeForce FX 5900 Ultra and GeForce4 MX 420 GPU-based graphics cards are shown in the menu. - 2 To see the configuration options for each GPU-based graphics card, point to the GPU names on the menu (Figure A.11) and then move the cursor to any of the options that appear on the next menu level.
+1 Right click the NVIDIA Settings menu icon on your Windows task bar.
+A menu of configuration options appears, as shown in Figure A.11.

+Notice that both GeForce FX 5900 Ultra and GeForce4 MX 420 GPU-based graphics cards are shown in the menu.

-Figure A.11 NVIDIA Settings Taskbar Menu Displaying NVIDIA GeForce FX 5200 Ultra-based and GeForce4 MX-based Graphics Cards
+- 2 To see the configuration options for each GPU-based graphics card, point to the GPU names on the menu (Figure A.11) and then move the cursor to any of the options that appear on the next menu level. - Figure A.11 NVIDIA Settings Taskbar Menu Displaying NVIDIA GeForce FX 5200 Ultra-based and GeForce4 MX-based Graphics Cards